pimcore/platform-version/doc/01_Setup.md

 #### Update to new Platform Version

-To update to a new Pimcore Platform version, use the command `composer update pimcore/platform-version:2023.1 pimcore/*`.
+To update to a new Pimcore Platform version, use the command `composer update pimcore/platform-version:v2023.1`.
-> `pimcore/*` necessary for composer, otherwise versions cannot be resolved properly.
+> Eventually adding `pimcore/*` is necessary for composer to resolve pimcore repository versions properly.